Asian Studies Days 2025 – Asia and Ukraine

 The programme features a keynote on the multiple challenges faced by Central Asian countries today, followed by a panel discussion with leading experts on Asia, who will explore the diverse responses of Asian countries to the war.
 In addition, the programme includes a hands-on workshop on ‘AI for Asian Studies’, introductions to new Asia-related projects and networks, as well as a seminar for doctoral researchers.

-Preliminary Programme (subject to changes)
+Programme (subject to changes)

 MONDAY, NOVEMBER 3